lolitemaultes/Altema/README.md

 # Altema - Take back your family history

-A userscript that downloads all media from your Ancestry family tree with embedded metadata and optional GED export.
+A userscript that downloads all media from your Ancestry family tree and optional GED export.

 ## Features